fchinu/TANS/docs/Results.md

 As expected, smearing does not have any effects on the shape of the distributions, nor does it affects the distributions widths as much as the multiple scattering does.

 ### Reconstruction
 After the simulation finishes, vertexes are reconstructed and the resolution and effeciency of the detector are evaluated as a function of the event multiplicity and of the event's vertex Z coordinate.
-Run1 reconstruction configuration [here](https://github.com/Bizzzio/TANS/tree/main/docs/Figures/Run1/Config_Reconstruction.yaml)

 |![ResVsMult](Figures/Run1/ResolutionVsMultiplicity.png)|
 |:--:|